JAPANESE RED CEDAR ALLERGY

 WHAT COMES NEXT: CLINICAL PLANS AND PARTNERING

-ITI is continuing clinical development of JRC-LAMP-Vax and is preparing to begin a Phase IC clinical study at our Hawaii site in May.
-This will be a small study to test the use of our new intradermal delivery method for JRC-LAMP-Vax, via the Biojector B2000 device, and to expand our immunological profiling.
-Immediately afterward, we plan to being a phase II clinical study in late 2014/early 2015.
+ITI is continuing clinical development of JRC-LAMP-Vax and is conducting a Phase IC clinical study at our Hawaii site.
+This is a small study using our new intradermal delivery method for JRC-LAMP-Vax, via the Biojector B2000 device, and to expand our immunological profiling.
+We plan to begin clinical studies with JRC-LAMP-vax in Japan in 2015.

 The company believes an alliance with a pharmaceutical company will provide mutual benefits and contribute to the clinical success of JRC-LAMP-vax.
-The Company has engaged in multiple meetings and is currently is holding further discussions with the licensing, R&D, and product development and commercialization groups within pharmaceutical companies to disucss potential partnership opportunites.
+The Company is currently in the final phases of discussions with a Japanese pharmaceutical company regarding a collaborative arrangement and license to develop JRC-LAMP-vax in Japan.

 For more information please contact: